vLeov/php-chess/docs/getting-started.md

 $board = new Board();
 ```

+If you have ever attended a chess tournament, you've probably noticed that each player writes down their move in PGN format on a piece of paper.
+PGN stands for Portable Game Notation and is a human-readable format that allows chess players to read and write chess games.
+When it comes to computer chess, though, a more appropriate machine-readable format called Long Algebraic Notation (LAN) is often used instead.

-Then, you're set up to play classical chess either in PGN or LAN format.
+Be that as it may, you're already set up to play classical chess either in PGN or LAN format.

 In PGN format: